 Testing and Calibration

 After all the endstops have been connected issuing a M119 command will let you see the current status of each endstop.
 You should check that each endstop registers both an open and closed status before proceeding.
+Open when not touching and closed when they are.
+You can test them individually by closing each one by hand and running an M119.
+Also verify the X1 corresponds to the X1 stepper.

 The unfortunately designated M666 lets you test your offset to quickly calibrate your machine.
 Using the command